tengcharmaine/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Allow users to add patients by adding fields as and when is needed (i.e. not make all the fields compulsory).
     * Pros: Shorter command to type to add a patient.
     * Cons:
-      * We must ensure that the implementation of each individual command are correct.
+      * We must ensure that the implementation of each individual commands is correct.
-      * Might not have all the relevant information of all patients.
+      * Might not have all the relevant information of the patients.
 Messy to keep track.

 **Aspect: Display of new contact when command is successful:**
-* Current choice: Displays the new contact with relevant patient information in the addressbook.
+* Current choice: Displays the new contact with relevant patient information in ClinicMate.
   * Rationale: Users will be able to view the patient and the information added easily.

 **Aspect: Display of error message when command is unsuccessful:**
-* Current choice: Displays the correct error message based on the type of error made (e.g. missing fields, duplicate person, invalid ic format).
+* Current choice: Displays the correct error message based on the type of error made (e.g. missing fields, duplicate person, invalid IC number format).
   * Rationale: Users will be able to learn of their error quickly and have an idea of what to edit to make the command successful.

 ### Add/replace note feature

 #### Implementation

-The add/replace notes mechanism is facilitated by `AddressBook`.
+The `addnote` mechanism is facilitated by `AddressBook`.
 It implements `AddressBook#setPerson(Person target, Person editedPerson)` which allow users to add/replace patients’ notes in the addressbook.

 These operations are exposed in the `Model` interface as `Model#setPerson(Person target, Person editedPerson)`

+The `addnote` feature has the following operations in `ModelManager` which implements the `Model` interface:
+- `Model#setPerson`: Changes the note parameter of the target Person
+- `Model#isPersonDisplayed`: Checks if the `Person` has their notes displayed in the person notes panel
+- `Model#setDisplayedNote`: If `Model#isPersonDisplayed` returns true, the notes displayed will be updated

 Given below is an example usage scenario and how the add/replace note mechanism behaves at each step.

 Step 1.
 The user launches the application.
 The `AddressBook` will be initialized with the initial address book state.

 Step 2.
-The user executes `addnote T0123456A …` to add a note to the person in the address book with the unique identification number `T0123456A`.
-The addnote command calls `Model#setPerson(Person target, Person editedPerson)`, causing the modified state of the address book after the `addnote T0123456A …` command executes to be saved.
+The user executes `addnote T0123456A n\Covid` to add a note to the person in ClinicMate with the unique identification number `T0123456A`.
+The `addnote` command calls `Model#setPerson(Person target, Person editedPerson)`, causing the modified state of ClinicMate after the `addnote T0123456A n\Covid` command executes to be saved.

 <box type="info" seamless>